Act for the Development of Tourism

 Article 10

-In the case that a scenic spot or tourist amusement location is marked by the competent authorities for other related matters or designated according to other laws, the organization established to manage the site is still under the jurisdiction of competent authorities.
+In the case that a scenic spot or tourist amusement location is marked by the competent authorities for other related matters or designated according to other laws, the organization established to manage the site is still under the jurisdiction of the competent authorities.

 Article 11

-The plans for designated scenic spots shall be comprehensively developed in accordance with the results of evaluation conducted by the central administrative authority in cooperation with related authorities regarding the regional peculiarities and functions.
+The plans for designated scenic spots shall be comprehensively developed in accordance with the results of the evaluation conducted by the central administrative authority in cooperation with related authorities regarding the regional peculiarities and functions.

 According to their regional peculiarities and functions, designated scenic spots shall be classified as national, municipal (in municipalities under direct central jurisdiction) or county (township) ones.